-- 31.1.
-This Agreement shall become effective on June 17 2009, and shall be effective for five (5) years, until June 16, 2014.
-The Agreement shall continue to be in effect from year to year thereafter unless either party notifies the other, in writing, at least sixty (60) days prior to any anniversary date, of its intention to terminate this Agreement. - 31.2.
-It is understood in reaching this Agreement that the Authority and the Union have considered all matters subject to collective bargaining.
-This agreement contains the parties' entire agreement including any and all practices and may be supplemented only by further written agreement between them. - 31.3.
-It is further understood in reaching this Agreement, that all employees permanently classified in a job classification are not required to meet the qualifications separately imposed by the Authority for any job classification after the effective date of this Agreement for the position they held as of June 17, 1994.
-It is understood that any employee who moves into a job classification different from the one he/she currently holds must meet the Authority's qualifications for the job classification the employee is moving into. - 31.4.
-The right of either party to require strict performance hereunder by the other party shall not be affected by any previous deviation from strict performance under the terms of this Agreement. - 31.5.
-If any part or parts of this Agreement at any time shall be held invalid by any court or competent jurisdiction, such decisions shall not invalidate any other part or parts of this Agreement, it being the intention of the parties that all other provisions shall remain in full force and effect. - 31.6.
-Exhibits A and B, attached hereto, are made a part hereof.
+- 31.1 This Agreement shall become effective on June 17 2014, and shall be effective for three (3) years, through June 16, 2017. - 31.2 It is understood in reaching this Agreement that the Authority and the Union have considered all matters subject to collective bargaining.
+This agreement contains the parties' entire agreement including any and all practices and may be supplemented only by further written agreement between them. - 31.3 It is further understood in reaching this Agreement that all employees permanently classified in a job classification are not required to meet the qualifications separately imposed by the Authority for any job classification after the effective date of this Agreement for the position they held as of June 17, 1994.
+It is understood that any employee who moves into a job classification different from the one he/she currently holds must meet the Authority's qualifications for the job classification the employee is moving into. - 31.4 The right of either party to require strict performance hereunder by the other party shall not be affected by any previous deviation from strict performance under the terms of this Agreement. - 31.5 If any part or parts of this Agreement at any time shall be held invalid by any court or competent jurisdiction, such decisions shall not invalidate any other part or parts of this Agreement, it being the intention of the parties that all other provisions shall remain in full force and effect. - 31.6 Exhibits A and B, attached hereto, are made a part hereof.